 This cupcake liner turkey is simple to make and cupcake liners are a great store cupboard staple for crafting with.

-This toilet roll turkey looks really easy to make.
+This toilet paper roll turkey from Meaningful Mama looks really easy to make.

-This textured corn craft looks so good and would be great for fine motor skills too.
+Toddler Approved shares a textured corn craft looks so good and would be great for supporting fine motor skills too.

-I love this fun turkey craft made with a butternut squash.
+I love this fun turkey craft made with a butternut squash from Teach Me Mommy.

 We love doily crafts and this craft from Meaningful Mama is super sweet.